gradle/gradle/design-docs/lazy-configuration.md

 - An artifact is added or changed.
 - A repository is added or changed.

-## Do not create publication tasks if not required for the current build
+## Do not create publication tasks when not required for the current build

-## Do not create publications if not required for the current build
+## Do not create publications when not required for the current build

 ## Warn when domain objects are changed after used as input for dependency resolution